ClairSullivan-Associates/n8n_agentic_course/Module_2/Activities.md

 <img src="./pics/top_http_req.jpg" width="600">

 Notice that we start with a tool description, which tells the agent what this particular tool does.
 Keep these descriptive but concise.
 Next, we see that we are using the GET method.
 After that, we pass it a URL.
 This is where things get a little complicated.
 We need to get the location from the agent.
-If we look at the input panel on the left in the "From AI" section, we can see that the agent populated a variable called "location."
+If we were to run the bot and look at the input panel on the left in the "From AI" section, we can see that the agent populated a variable called "location."
 It is used to populate the URL.
 However, there is a bit of code being used here to do so, namely:

 ```
 {{ $fromAI('location', 'The location to get weather for (e.g., Breckenridge,CO)', 'string') }}